Wynn Las Vegas: Hotel and casino

 The hotel opened with 2,716 rooms, including 1800 sqft suites.
 The resort includes Tower Suites, a hotel-within-a-hotel.
 As of 2008, Wynn Las Vegas was the only hotel-casino in the world to have a five-star rating from Mobil Travel Guide, receiving the accolade for its Tower Suites.
 The property also offered villas on the golf course fairway for its high rollers, a target demographic.
 As of 2008, the resort had the largest vehicle fleet of Rolls-Royce Phantom limousines in North America.
-The 10 custom-made vehicles were used for high rollers and celebrity guests.
+The 10 custom-made vehicles are used for high rollers and celebrity guests.
 In 2016, the hotel announced that it would place an Amazon Echo in every room, becoming the first resort in the world to do so.
 The Echo is used to control various aspects of the room, such as temperature and lighting.